MuShare/Httper-Android/README.md

 # Httper-Android

-Httper is a REST API test tool running on your iOS devices.
+Httper is a REST API test tool running on your Android devices.
 It helps developers to test their REST API anywhere and anytime without desktops.

 Some features of Httper: